andrey-pr/OpenBafangTool/README.md

 **Please report about your expirience of using this program on [forum](https://endless-sphere.com/sphere/threads/openbafangtool-new-open-source-bafang-configuration-tool.122809) to help me make programm better**

-The goal of project is to replace official diagnostic tools for ebikes, that available only for official dealers, with open source alternative to let people repair and configure their bikes at home.
-For example, you can read and erase error codes, or limit power if physical power of your motor is too big for your country rules (possibilities depend on motor brand and model).
+The goal of the project is to replace the official diagnostic tools for ebikes, that are available only for official dealers, with open source alternatives to let people repair and configure their bikes at home.
+For example, you can read and erase error codes, or limit power if the physical power of your motor is too big for your country rules (possibilities depend on motor brand and model).
 Second goal of project is to document protocols of as much systems as possible to let other developers use them in their projects.

 Currently this program supports any kinds of Bafang - motors with UART (BBS01, BBS02, etc) and with CAN (M500, M600, M420, etc).

-Currently not all features of CAN motors are supported, more features will be available in next versions.
+Currently not all features of CAN motors are supported, more features will be available in further versions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>